Belarus: Two men accused of planning coup arrested in Moscow | DW | 17.04.2021

 The Russian government said it had arrested two men who were planning to attempt a coup in Belarus and intended to assassinate President Alexander Lukashenko.

 Lukashenko confirmed the arrests and said he believes the US government is behind the alleged operation.
-One of the suspects, Zyankevich, also holds American citizenship.
+One of the suspects, Zyankovich, also holds American citizenship.

 Feduta had gone missing in Moscow earlier this month.
 He had reportedly arrived in Russia in late March.
 He previously served as Lukashenko's first press secretary in 1994, before falling out with him the following year.
 He has since become one of the leading opposition figures to the Belarusian president.